 As a springboard for planning meaningful experiences for children, we have combined elements of various teaching philosophies to which we have been drawn over the years: Storybook Journey, which utilizes children’s literature to support development; Emergent Project work, which capitalizes on children’s interests to study in depth their questions and ideas; the work of educators in the Italian community of Reggio Emilia inspires us; and work from Bank Street College, a social studies focus that connects children to their local community.
 We concur with our Italian colleagues that there is not a single, unifying theory of education that can sum up all the phenomena of learning and teaching.
 Thus, we utilize these and other ideologies, keeping our eyes and ears open to what emerges from the children’s interests.
 So, you might see us exploring the story of The Three Billy Goats Gruff; engaging in an extensive construction study inspired by the remodeling of a neighboring house; or taking trip boards to Wal-Mart to research different kinds of shoes displayed there.
 Ours is always a fun, creative, exciting journey with no pre-determined destination.

-We all join together at circle time for a brief gathering (ten minutes or so) to sing, engage in movement and talk about what is going on – a new story, field trip, something observed out in the world or in our own backyards.
+(Note: Circle time is currently being incorporated into small group time in order to maintain physical distancing during the pandemic.)
+We all join together at circle time for a brief gathering (ten minutes or so) to sing, engage in movement and talk about what is going on – a new story, something observed out in the world or in our own backyards.

 Small group follows circle time.
 It is the only time of day children are grouped separately, with their age-mates.
 Typically, there is a six to nine month age range within each group.
 Each teacher is a caretaker for a group, staying with this group of children throughout the year.
 She is responsible for planning group activities and collecting materials and observations on her group children for preparing and assembling portfolios.